mttfshr/WP-Theme-Bernie/README.md

   This branch roughly follows the Templates section of the handbook.

+  5. Features

+  This branch roughly follows the Features section of the handbook.

   ### Notes

 The docs call it out, but the General template part area is called 'uncategorized' in the config.